edmeow/jira-global-page-custom-ui-vite/README.md

 npm install
 ```

-- Install dependencies (inside of the `static/hello-world` directory):
+- Install dependencies (inside of the `static/cloud-developer-inverview` directory):
 ```
 npm install
 ```

-- Modify your app by editing the files in `static/hello-world/src/`.

-- Build your app (inside of the `static/hello-world` directory):
+- Run app in dev mode (inside of the `static/cloud-developer-inverview` directory):
 ```
-npm run build
+npm run dev
 ```

 - Deploy your app by running: